Tiitu Tikalo & Tim Harrison In Conversation

 TT: Im Tiitu Takalo, an illustrator from Finland.
 A graphic novelist for 20 years now, I started as a publisher and now I have been doing like long graphic novels, over 200 pages usually.

-TH: My name’s Tim Harrison, and I’m the artistic director of an organisation called we Live here, which is a new organisation exploring the relationship between people and nature and landscapes and on our doorsteps, which is the project that’s happening as part of Norfolk Norwich festival.
+TH: My name’s Tim Harrison, and I’m the artistic director of an organisation called We Live here, which is a new organisation exploring the relationship between people and nature and landscapes and on our doorsteps, which is the project that’s happening as part of Norfolk Norwich festival.
 We’re particularly looking at the relationship of urban and more diverse communities to the landscapes that are, as the title says, on their doorsteps, the places that we see every day but often don’t value or think about as much as we might some more of the sort of iconic landscapes that are very much celebrated.

 Tiitu, you’ve had a long journey to get to Norwich, tell us a little bit about that?